FlySongOne/Modified-Gomoku/README.md

 #Technologies
 JavaScript, jQuery, HTML, CSS, Document Object Model

-# bitballon
+# bitballon - You can play the game by clicking the link below.
 http://modified-gomoku.bitballoon.com/

-#Unsolved problems
-- Because of limited time, I was not able to include more features that I have planned.